KainosSoftwareLtd/vision-processing-web-tool/README.md

 5. machine-learning.py is where you can tweak the key ML components (epochs etc)
 6. the algorithm chosen is a 'binary_crossentropy' so if using > 2 labels - then switch this to something suited to this.
 7. ensure you change the 'settings.py' files size inputs to be as close as possible to the input (while maintaining a square)
+8. In preprocessing we rescale inputs to between 0-1 for all pixel values - this is a great explanation why its useful - https://www.linkedin.com/pulse/keras-image-preprocessing-scaling-pixels-training-adwin-jahn/